kjmickey/sql-challenge/README.md

     designing SQL DB tables with the proper relationships properly importing CSV's into the tables.

-I could not figure out how to import the CSV's via code in hte PGAdmin query window, so I did it the inefficient way using right clicking and file selection.
+I could not figure out how to import the CSV's via code in the PGAdmin query window, so I did it the inefficient way using right-clicking and file selection.
 This is something I need to figure out when there's no time pressure.

 ### Step two required writing SQL queries to extract data to answer 8 questions.
     Number 4 was the most difficult to write.